ts4z/barge-rulebook/src/stud.md

 A second up card is dealt to all active players.
 This is followed by a round of betting at the small bet limit.
-If a player shows an open pair a bet or raise may optionally be a big bet.[^1] In this case a small bet can be met by a big bet raise.
+If a player shows an open pair a bet or raise may optionally be a big bet (but see below).
+In this case a small bet can be met by a big bet raise.
 A big bet may never be met with a small bet raise.
 Action starts with the highest hand showing.